 What to expect

 We will be applying a chemical free moisturiser and sunscreen on your face immediately after the treatment.
 Your skin can look grey in the treated areas one to two days after treatment has occurred.
 This colour represents the deadening of the pigment and should resolve soon after.
-Appointments should ideally be scheduled two weeks apart.
-Eight to twelve treatments are often required, varying from patient to patient.
+Appointments should ideally be scheduled 4 weeks apart.
+4 to 6 treatments are often required, varying from patient to patient.
 We can also recommend health care providers to assist you in looking in depth at the cause of your condition.
 Stress, oestrogen dominance, vitamin and mineral assessment, thyroid hormone levels would likely be investigated.
 Good skin care comes from inside as well as out.

 Investing in good skin care